kxynos/embedded_hacking/frida/Frida_return_manipulation.md

 [*] New return value: 0x0
 ```

-Well done, you mananged to alter the outcome of a Linux binary.
+Well done, you managed to alter the outcome of a Linux binary.